eliel-monfort/EMcybertrack-Site/README.md

 - Add content to the introduction page
 - Delete unnecessary code from the project
 - Create a GitHub repository and a sub domain
-- Add the link to the note base directly to the Note Base block

 ### Finals Steps: